Ahmed-Khalil-96/E-commerce/README.md

 3. **Commit Changes**: Use `git commit -m 'Add new feature'` to save your progress.
 4. **Push to GitHub**: Push your branch with `git push origin feature-branch`.
 5. **Submit a Pull Request**: Open a pull request to propose your changes.

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for details.

+---

+Feel free to customize this further based on your preferences or project specifics!